“Everything in the movie happened. Everything in the movie is real.”

 Since any New York City cinephile has a nearly suffocating wealth of theatrical options, we figured it’d be best to compile some of the more worthwhile repertory showings into one handy list.
 Displayed below are a few of the city’s most reliable theaters and links to screenings of their weekend offerings — films you’re not […]

 Welcome to the latest episode of our official podcast, The Film Stage Show.
-This week, associate editor Nick Newman, writer Danny King and I talk about the sudden surge of religious-themed films, both biblical epics and evangelical dramas.
-Then, we talked about the newest film from Darren Aronofsky, Noah.
-Following that, we take a look at the films coming […]
+This week, editor Nick Newman, writer Danny King, and I are joined by the esteemed Allison Loring to discuss David Fincher‘s career and his latest film, the Ben Affleck and Rosamund Pike-led thriller Gone Girl.
+After that, we take a look at the films coming […]